falcosecurity/falco/README.md

 ## Installation
 #### Scripted install

-To install Falco automatically in one step, simply run the following command as root or with sudo:
+To install falco automatically in one step, simply run the following command as root or with sudo:

 `curl -s https://s3.amazonaws.com/download.draios.com/stable/install-falco | sudo bash`